LArSoft/larsoft.github.io/wiki/Maintaining_CMSbot_scripts_and_Jenkins_jobs.md

     -   Invoke with ‘create-github-hooks –users’\
         [https://github.com/LArSoft/cms-bot/blob/master/create-github-hooks](https://github.com/LArSoft/cms-bot/blob/master/create-github-hooks)

-The Jenkins jobs that run the CI requests(#The-Jenkins-jobs-that-run-the-CI-requests)
+The Jenkins jobs that run the CI requests
 ----------------------------------------------------------------------------------------

 The Jenkins job dispatch-github-webhook is triggered by the cgi-script.
 This triggers a chain of jobs that are started depending on the comments on the pull request.